-1. Each team must submit a properly filled out roster to the league media director by August 11, 2024.
-If a roster is not declared and submitted by this time, then that team will NOT be placed on any active schedule for the 2024 season.
-This allows teams and staff to print rosters ahead of time for games, so don't be late!
+1. Each team must submit a properly filled out roster to the league by August 15, 2025.
+If a roster is not declared and submitted by this time, then that team will NOT be placed on any active schedule for the 2025 season.
+This allows staff to print in-stadium rosters ahead of time for games as well as prepare for weigh-ins.
+Do not be late!

-- 2. Rosters MUST include the following:
+2. Rosters MUST include the following:

 - Player jersey number.

-- Player first & last name.
+- ✤ Player first & last name.

 - ✤ Player grade.

-- ✤ Player weight.
+- Player weight.

-- Public or Private School in which a player attends.
+- Public, Private, or Home School in which a player attends.

-- Complete list of coaches and student managers.
+- ✤ Complete list of coaches and student managers.

 - Team sponsors (optional).

 Hometowns are no longer needed, please just include the physical location of where your players attend school.
 If it is a private or local religious school, then please specify what town that school is in on the roster in parentheses.
-Example: Grace Lutheran (Geneva, NE) or Saint John Lutheran (Seward, NE).
+Example: Grace Lutheran (Geneva, Nebraska) or Saint John Lutheran (Seward, Nebraska).
 Please submit by email to the commissioner or website administrator before the deadline above.